 Alternative Formats for Online Safety and Security Messaging

 In both text and audio formats, the National Cyber Security Centre’s 6 actions to online security messaging has been translated into 6 languages: Polish, Simplified Chinese, Arabic, Punjabi, Urdu and Romanian.
 The 6 actions have also been made into text formats: a structured text document (for use with assistive technology), HTML, braille, and large print.
-More formats will be released over the course of a new project and include Easy Read, British Sign Language and English audio.
+Additional formats including Easy Read, British Sign Language and English audio are also available.
 The alternative formats are free and can be found on here.

 Accessibility links for Microsoft and Mac

 Increase text size: Hold down the CTRL key and press +

 Decrease text size: Hold down the CTRL key and press –